Nihilantropy/Basic-CI-CD/Docs/progresses/progress-2.md

     6. switched to more modular Jenkinsfile, with reusable functions for all stages

 ### testing pipeline using controlled stages version, binary upload on nexus and gitlab push changes on version.info file

+### Pipeline live update on the gitlab repo working!

+## NEXT: working on the Jenkinsfile -> Gitlab push